AgeOfLearning/aofl/docs/v1.x/todo-app/index.md

 # TODO App Tutorial

 The purpose of this tutorial is to demonstrate features of the AofL JS framework.
-In this tutorial we will use the CLI tool, the data store, form validation, and as a bonus we'll even implement localization.
+In this tutorial we will use the CLI tool, data store, form validation, and as a bonus we'll even implement localization.

 ## Requirements

 A User should be able to ...

 1. add new items
 1. toggle items complete/incomplete
 1. filter items by completed, not completed
 1. remove the filter
 1. see the count of incomplete items

 ## Init Project